-'Simplification' is the term associated with the process of removing disconnected and unnecessary network elements, removal of network parts outside an area of interest and eliminating internal nodes which appear as redundant and insignificant for the hydraulic computations.
+'Model simplification' is the term associated with the process of removing disconnected and unnecessary model elements, removal of model parts outside an area of interest and eliminating internal nodes which appear as redundant and insignificant for the hydraulic computations or for any other use of the model data.

-Simplification reduces the complexity of a network, which improves the efficiency of the hydraulic computations without compromising the integrity and accuracy of the model.
+Simplification reduces the complexity of a model which improves the efficiency of the computations.
+Correct simplification shall not compromise the integrity of the model and shall not affect the model's accuracy significantly.

-Simplified networks are used in different contexts such as online model applications, long term simulations, strategic versus detailed models, etc.
+Simplified models are used in different contexts - for the computations where time-efficient computation is of crucial importance, such as online model applications, long term simulations, strategic scenario analyses, etc., or for the presentation purposes.